BarbWire-1/geometrix/README.md

 * connection between points (next point),
 * fills perline/ fill-themes (1 to ... get applied per %points)

-working now as single object(class), planned to widgetise (in TS with an own type incl all needed attributes and methods)
+working now as single object (class) now *somehow* , planned to widgetise (in TS with an own type incl all needed attributes and methods, and would like to make it really nice code)

+As novice to this, I'd be happy for any ideas... so please feel invited 😁